-The mass-spring system has two poles in s = 0 and is thus unstable.
+The mass-spring system has two poles in s=0 and is thus unstable.
 In order to get the Q optimization working we need to stabilize the plant with a nominal controller.
 The final controller will then be an augmented version of this stabilizing nominal controller.
-The function $qcvx_q_parametrization.m$ designs this nominal controller and returns the transfer function matrices T_1 , T_2 , and T_3 , for the Q-parametrization as well as state space data required to recover the optimal controller from Q.
+The function $qcvx_q$ -parametrization.m designs this nominal controller and returns the transfer function matrices T_1 , T_2 , and T_3 , for the Q-parametrization as well as state space data required to recover the optimal controller from Q.

-$$T_1 + T_2 Q T_3$$
+$$T_1 + T_2 Q T_3$$ ,

-a.
+- a.
 To get started you need to run setup_cvx and then cvx_setup.
-Then run spring_mass_problem.m and consider the output.
+Then run spring_mass_problem.m and study the output.
 A solution satisfying the constraints of the problem has been computed.
-Look at the code in the script and try to understand it.

-The constraints on the unit step response from r to d_1 are visualized in Figure 12.4.
+Look at the code in the script and try to understand it. - The constraints on the unit step response from r to d_1 are visualized in Figure 12.4.
 Which constraints are active?
-A constraint is active if the solution touches this constraint in any points.
+A constraint is active if the solution touches the constraint at any point. - b.

-- b.
 Plot the Bode diagram of the controller.
 Can you recognize any resemblance with any other type of controller?
-Can you give some intuition to any of the dips in the magnitude plot? - c.
+Can you give some intuitive explanation to any of the dips in the magnitude plot? - c.
 The output from the solver looks something like this: